envoyproxy/gateway/site/content/en/latest/user/circuit-breaker.md

 ```

 ### Install the hey load testing tool
 * The `hey` CLI will be used to generate load and measure response times.
-Follow the installation instruction from the [hey project]() docs.
+Follow the installation instruction from the [Hey project] docs.

 ## Test and customize circuit breaker settings